Logeswaran123/BackgroundSwap/README.md

 * If blur is set, then the background of the content image will be blurred.

 ## Code Requirements :mage_woman:
+Use Python 3.8.13.
+Setup conda environment, git clone repo and run the below command,
 ```python3
 python setup.py
 ```